schibsted/WAAS/README.md

   - `vtt`: WebVTT file with the detected text
   - `srt`: WebVTT file with the detected text

-Body (form data):
+Body:

-- REQUIRED: `file`: File with the content to transcribe
+- REQUIRED: `binary data`: Raw data with the audio content to transcribe

 ### OPTIONS `/v1/transcribe`